jspm/jspm-cli/README.md

 ### Building CommonJS into ES Modules

 Building CommonJS into ES modules is done through a special wrapper transform.
-This can be disabled for a package by adding `"mode": "esm"` to the package.json or a sub folder in the package with a package.json, or by adding `"skipESMConversion": true` or `"skipESMConversion: ["file.js", "dir"]` for files not to convert.
+This can be disabled for a package by adding `"mode": "esm"` to the package.json or a sub folder in the package with a package.json, or by adding `"noModuleConversion": true` or `"noModuleConversion: ["file.js", "dir"]` for files not to convert.

-These can be added with overrides as well on install via `jspm install x -o mode=esm` or `jspm install x -o skipESMConversion=["file.js"]`
+These can be added with overrides as well on install via `jspm install x -o mode=esm` or `jspm install x -o noModuleConversion=["file.js"]`

 When installing es-module-shims and systemjs both of these packages have the `"mode": "esm"` present to avoid being built so they can work through script tags.
 Otherwise the wrapper conversion would stop these script tags from working.